hyperledger/indy-hipe/text/credential-exchange-message-family/README.md

 Decription of fields:

 * `comment` -- a field that provide some human readable information about this Credential Offer.
-* `presentation_request_preview` -- an object that represents information that Prover is willing to disclose to Verifier.
-It is an optional field and can be dismissed if Prover is willing to satisfy the original proof request from Verifier.
 * attachment `libindy-presentation` -- actual presentation for presentation request, represented by base64-encoded json.
 Here is the schema of what lies in it and you can find more information in [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L1404):
 ```json
 {